 Asian American Studies

-The undergraduate Asian American Studies Program, now within American Studies at Purdue offers students the opportunity to pursue a minor in Asian American Studies.
-The program focuses on the complex cultural heritage of Asian Americans and provides students a way to deepen their understanding of issues such as ethnicity, gender, identity, and racial history, linking the Asian American experience to the development of America and its multicultural consciousness.
-While the program focuses on the experience of Asians in the United States, it can also give students a perspective on the Asian American experience within transnational and global contexts.
-As an interdisciplinary minor, it encourages students to pursue issues of Asian Americanness within fields such as history, literature, sociology, and art.
+The undergraduate Asian American Studies Program, housed under the School of Interdisciplinary Studies at Purdue, offers students the opportunity to pursue a minor in Asian American Studies.
+While the program focuses on the complex history of individuals of Asian ancestry living in the United States, it also provides students a perspective on the transnational and global linkages embedded within the Asian American experience.
+The Asian American Studies program provides students a way to expand their understanding of issues such as racial history, identity, gender, social justice/anti-racist movements, community and coalition building, etc. Furthermore, the program aims to reveal the relantionship of the Asian American experience not only to the development of the United States and its racial consciousness/identity, but also to other marginalized communities.
+As an interdisciplinary minor, it encourages students to pursue Asian American-related issues within fields such as sociology, history, literature, political science, film, and art.

 Nadia Arzberger Wins Outstanding Senior Award